Code Review Setup

 </Accordion>

-PATs expire based on the expiration date you set during creation.
-Set a reminder to rotate your PAT before it expires to avoid disrupting code reviews.
+PATs expire on the date you set during creation.
+Rotate your PAT before it expires to avoid disrupting reviews.

 </Tab>